cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Note that some KEMs may not support `AuthEncap()` or `AuthDecap()`.
 For such KEMs, only `mode_base` or `mode_psk` are supported.
-Future specifications which define new KEMs MUST indicate whether or not these modes are supported.
+Future specifications which define new KEMs MUST indicate whether these modes are supported.
 See {{future-kems}} for more details.

 The procedures described in this session are laid out in a